Skip to content

 Key differences from a regular error:

-• finished: false instead of true
+• the promise resolves with finished: false instead of rejecting

 • state available for serialization and later resumption